jhipster/jhipster-lite/src/main/resources/generator/client/vue/documentation/vue-jwt-authentication-components.md

 The core of the authentication system is the `AuthVue` component, which manages user login and logout processes.
 The `AxiosAuthInterceptor` ensures that all authenticated requests are properly equipped with the necessary JWT authorization headers.

 The accompanying test files (`AuthVue.spec.ts`, `AxiosAuthInterceptor.spec.ts`) demonstrate how to effectively test these components, while the stub file (`AxiosStub.ts`) provides mock implementations of Axios, enabling more streamlined and reliable testing.

+For the backend setup, the **JHLite Backend** documentation outlines the necessary steps to configure the `spring-boot-jwt-basic-auth` module, which serves as the foundation for handling authentication and authorization in the application.
+This integration ensures a secure and robust communication layer between the frontend and backend, enabling JWT-based authentication.